prometheus/alertmanager/README.md

 > Important: Do not load balance traffic between Prometheus and its Alertmanagers, but instead point Prometheus to a list of all Alertmanagers.
 The Alertmanager implementation expects all alerts to be sent to all Alertmanagers to ensure high availability.

-### Disabling high availability
+### Turn off high availability

-If running Alertmanager in high availability mode is not desired, setting `--cluster.listen-address=` will prevent Alertmanager from listening to incoming peer requests.
+If running Alertmanager in high availability mode is not desired, setting `--cluster.listen-address=` prevents Alertmanager from listening to incoming peer requests.

-## Contributing to the Front-End
+## Contribute to the front end

 Refer to [ui/app/CONTRIBUTING.md](ui/app/CONTRIBUTING.md).